Gene duplication: Subfunctionalization

 Another possible fate for duplicate genes is that both copies are equally free to accumulate degenerative mutations, so long as any defects are complemented by the other copy.
 This leads to a neutral "subfunctionalization" (a process of constructive neutral evolution) or DDC (duplication-degeneration-complementation) model, in which the functionality of the original gene is distributed among the two copies.
 Neither gene can be lost, as both now perform important non-redundant functions, but ultimately neither is able to achieve novel functionality.

 Subfunctionalization can occur through neutral processes in which mutations accumulate with no detrimental or beneficial effects.
 However, in some cases subfunctionalization can occur with clear adaptive benefits.
 If an ancestral gene is pleiotropic and performs two functions, often neither one of these two functions can be changed without affecting the other function.
 In this way, partitioning the ancestral functions into two separate genes can allow for adaptive specialization of subfunctions, thereby providing an adaptive benefit.

 Loss

 Often the resulting genomic variation leads to gene dosage dependent neurological disorders such as Rett-like syndrome and Pelizaeus–Merzbacher disease.
 Such detrimental mutations are likely to be lost from the population and will not be preserved or develop novel functions.
 However, many duplications are, in fact, not detrimental or beneficial, and these neutral sequences may be lost or may spread through the population through random fluctuations via genetic drift.

+Gene length expansion and organismal complexity

+Gene duplication can also affect gene structure by altering gene length.
+Partial duplications (involving only a segment of a gene) and tandem duplications (where duplicated sequences remain adjacent to the original locus) can generate shorter or longer gene variants, respectively.
+Over time, repeated occurrence of these events can lead to cumulative changes in gene length.
+Across many taxa, gene length distributions are well approximated by log-normal forms, consistent with such underlying multiplicative processes.
+Comparative analyses across thousands of species suggest that such duplication-driven dynamics contribute to long-term increases in mean gene length, which correlates with higher organismal complexity.